j9k/poly-modular/README.md

-Voltages supplied by the power supply +/-15 maximum with the option of +/-12v
+Voltages supplied by the power supply +/-15 maximum with the jumper option of +/-12v